swapnilrlambda/bootstrap-test/js/tests/README.md

 5. testDiscovery

-A command used to discover (or locate) relevant tests via class names, filters, file names, and more.
+This is the command used to discover (or locate) relevant tests via class names, filters, file names, and more.

 ```yaml
 testDiscovery: